yahairaycortez/DH110/Assignment6/README.md

 I used Figma to draft and finalize the high-fidelity designs.
 Because the site is for often used on a computer, I based my frame dimensions for the design off the screen dimensions of the Macbook Pro "14.

 ### WireFrames & WireFlow
+<a href="https://www.figma.com/file/3TI2Ngv9DapGHKVuJVa7Su/DH110---A06?node-id=10%3A271" target="_blank">Wireframe & Wireflow Design File</a>

 ### Design Interations
+Here is the entire view of the high-fidelity design.